 11.1 to 11.2 Middleton Fish Camp and Blue Cypress Lake

-Joan had booked a pontoon photographic tour with Steve, a veteran guide and fisherman who lived on the lake.
+Joan had booked a pontoon photographic tour with Roy Bass, the owner of Middleton’s.
+Steve, a veteran guide and fisherman who lived on the lake was our boat captain and guide.
 We shared the lake with him for two hours starting at sunrise and continuing through the best morning light as we were guided among the Osprey, Herons, Turkey Vultures and beautiful cypress trees.

 11.2 Sebastian Inlet on our way North

-Sebastian Inlet (really an outlet) carries water from the Intracoastal Waterway to the Atlantic Ocean.
+Sebastian Inlet (really an outlet) carries water from the Intracoastal Waterway (ICW) to the Atlantic Ocean.
 The bridge across the inlet (38 feet) and the shallow water (under 5 feet) stop larger boats from using the area.
-Fishing boats surround the jetty, and fisherman (and woman) are actively catching fish.
+Fishing boats surround the jetty, and fishermen (and women) are actively catching fish.

 11.2 to 11.4 Outdoor Resorts in Melbourne Beach

-Outdoor Resorts in Melbourne Beach is a high end mixed-use camp catering to both manufactured homes and RVs.
-It is clean, open, and has a secure feeling, with three swimming pools, lots of shuffleboard, several meeting rooms, hundreds of owner occupied sights, and its own pier on the Intracoastal Waterway.
+Outdoor Resorts in Melbourne Beach is a high end mixed-use resort catering to both manufactured homes and RVs.
+It is clean, open, and has a secure feeling, with three swimming pools, lots of shuffleboard, several meeting rooms, hundreds of owner occupied sights, and its own pier on the ICW.

 Joan was fortunate to find a waterfront site right on the ICW.
 The site was large and had a large patio extending over the water for us to enjoy.
 Most important, the large fishing pier was close to our site and provided a backdrop for sunset photographs.

-The best part of the day was an extended lunch with our friends, Jean and Gary Glenn.
+The best part of the day was an extended lunch at Shells with our friends, Jean and Gary Glenn.

-11.4 Menard-May waterfront Park on the way to Tomoka State Park
+11.4 Trailer Repair and Menard-May Park in New Smyrna Beach on the way to Tomoka State Park

-We stopped for propane at Cecile Home and RV supplies just off Route 1.
-As they were filling our propane Cecile noticed a soon to be flat tire on the right side of Minnie (a broken leg?).
-He struggled to remove the wheel luck overtightened at the builders, patched the tire, and got us on our way with a full load of propane.
+We stopped for propane at Cecil Mobile Home and R.V.
+Parts & Supplies just off Route 1.
+As they were filling our propane, Cecil noticed a soon to be flat tire on the right side of Minnie (a broken leg?).
+He struggled to remove the wheel lug overtightened at the builders, patched the tire, and got us on our way with a full load of propane.
 Nice guy!
 Best part, his mother at the cash register referred to him as baby – he was about a foot taller than her.

-We left the repair placed directed to a lovely park on a bend of the Intracoastal where we had roll-ups, sun tea, and peanuts for desert.
-While stopped we watched the parade of large cruising boats going South for the Winter, just lke the birds.
+We left the repair place directed to a lovely Menard-May Park on a bend of the Intracoastal where we had roll-ups, sun tea, and peanuts for desert.
+While stopped we watched the parade of large cruising boats going South for the Winter, just like the birds.

 11.4 to 11.5 To Tomoka State Park